Frugal quilt patterns help you put every bit of leftover fabric to use and are perfect when it's time to make a scrap quilt.

 07 of 10

 Assemble this nifty quilt design by cutting 16 two-inch squares for each block.
 That should help you use up a bunch of those little leftover pieces that are tucked away in boxes and bins.
-The photo illustrates four sixteen-patch blocks.
+The photo illustrates four 16-patch blocks.

 Try to add black squares to create depth, but otherwise, don't focus too much on color.